 An e-mail informing us of Bobby's sudden passing came as a shock.

-Memories from over 50 years have come in a flood
+Memories from over 50 years came in a flood

 and it helps somewhat to jot down some of these anecdotes from a much happier time.